shuntksh/hcl-parser-js/README.md

 ## Credits

-The parser uses HashiCorp's [HCL Native Syntax Specification](https://github.com/hashicorp/hcl/blob/5c140ce1cb2007f7cce52769d8ee97aec5f1032c/hclsyntax/spec.md) as the base for the parser implementation.
+The project uses HashiCorp's [HCL Native Syntax Specification](https://github.com/hashicorp/hcl/blob/5c140ce1cb2007f7cce52769d8ee97aec5f1032c/hclsyntax/spec.md) as the base for the parser implementation.
 Which is published under the MPL-2.0 license.

+This project uses [peggy](https://peggyjs.org) as the parser generator.
+Peggy is the successor of [PEG.js](https://github.com/pegjs/pegjs).